Adarya/CON-SIG/README.md

 🧬 **CONSIG** (CON_fitting Signature Interface for Genomics) is a user-friendly web application for CNA (Copy Number Alteration) signature analysis.
 It provides an intuitive interface for analyzing genomic data and extracting meaningful signature patterns using consensus CNA signatures.

-**Self-Contained**: Includes the complete CON_fitting framework - no external dependencies needed!
+**✅ Self-Contained**: Includes the complete CON_fitting framework - no external dependencies needed!
+**✅ Import Issues Fixed**: All CON_fitting modules are included and ready to use!

 ## ✨ Key Features